hannotify/javas-concurrency-journey-continues/sections/4-structured-concurrency.md

 <br/>
 <br/>
-<small class="fragment">A more detailed comparison of ExecutorService and Structured Concurrency: <a href="https://medium.com/@lavneesh.chandna/structured-concurrency-in-java-7a10b36ce0a3">https://medium.com/@lavneesh.chandna/structured-concurrency-in-java-7a10b36ce0a3</a>
+<small class="fragment">A more detailed comparison of ExecutorService and Structured Concurrency: <br/><a href="https://medium.com/@lavneesh.chandna/structured-concurrency-in-java-7a10b36ce0a3">https://medium.com/@lavneesh.chandna/structured-concurrency-in-java-7a10b36ce0a3</a>
 </small>

 note: